 In addition to the measurement methods used, the specific assumption on non-maturity deposits (NMD) must be complied with.
-In making this behavioural assumption, the Bank follows the guidelines set by the EBA in the EBA/GL/2018/02.
+In making this behavioural assumption, the Bank follows the guidelines set by the EBA.

 The results of the different scenarios run by the Bank are monitored on a monthly basis by the Risk Management Department.